 Our most audacious project to date, The Wisp was unlike anything I had ever written before.
-Beginning as simple entry into a cryptid themed film festival, this project quickly evolved into something much more serious and complex.
+Beginning as a simple entry into a cryptid themed film festival, this project quickly evolved into something much more serious and complex.
 And after nearly nine months from conception to premier, it truly showed our team how tedious the movie-making process can be.
 Yet, we persevered through snow days, Covid outbreaks, and scheduling conflicts.
 After all was said and done, I am incredibly proud of the project we put together.
 While I've grown as a writer (and person) since The Wisp, it stands alone as my greatest writing achievement in film so far.

 During the hectic, nine-month period we were creating The Wisp, I had a chance to make something more lowkey, focusing on my writing.
 During a trip to Illinois in 2024, I collected shots that captured my perspective of this place.
 It was a trip I took with my partner and her family, as they were all born and raised there.
 The feeling in the air was complicated, wrought with conflicting emotions.
 While the trip was incredible, this vibe injected a darker tone into the trip.
 On the plane ride back, I wrote the script for this film.
 The resulting film embodied my struggles through that time period and beyond.
 Breath in the Clouds never fails to remind me to breathe.